 Bear Oil and Root camp: History books discuss this campsite but finding it is a challenge.
-The Lolo Trail portion of the GPS coordinates take you off Forest Roads to the actual sites of their camps.
+The Lolo Trail portion of the GPS coordinates take you off Idaho Forest Road 500 to the actual sites of their camps.

-Piramid Rock Road: (Yep, misspelled Pyramid but the name remains) Many sites are simply geological formations mentioned in the Lewis and Clark Journals.
-Some of these sites would be very difficult to find without the GPS coordinates.
+Piramid Rock Road: (Yep, misspelled of Pyramid but the name remains) Many sites are simply geological formations mentioned in the Lewis and Clark Journals.
+Some of these sites would be very difficult to find without months of research and travel, without the GPS coordinates.

-Fort Clatsop: Their final destination is an amazingly scenic site along the Columbia River to the Pacific.
+Fort Clatsop: Their final destination, an amazingly scenic site along the Columbia River to the Pacific.

 This new book, "The Lewis and Clark Trail, Today"

-combines modern day longitude and latitude GPS coordinates of the entire westward as well as the Return (eastward) travels.
-Each day is documented not only with the GPS coordinates but with the activities of the day, and the turn-by-turn driving directions that accompany the coordinates.
+Combines modern day longitude and latitude GPS coordinates of the entire westward as well as the Return (Eastward) travels.
+Each day is documented not only with the with the activities of the day, and when known, turn-by-turn driving directions that accompany the coordinates.